 Students selecting this course should be interested in working in the information technology industry.
 Students should be creative, cooperative and able to work in teams.
 They should be able to use a personal computer and lift and carry small equipment.
 Students should be interested in working with operating system software and have an interest in learning the various methods to troubleshoot problems.
-There will be out of class homework, research activities and assignments.
+There will be out of class homework, research activities and assignments

-Pathways to Industry Working in the information technology industry involves:
+Pathways or skills that suit working in the information technology industry could include: